jellydn/hurl.nvim/README.md

 - 🚀 Execute HTTP requests directly from `.hurl` files.
 - 👁‍🗨 Multiple display modes for API response: popup or split.
 - 🌈 Highly customizable through settings.
+- 📦 Environment file support for managing environment variables.
+- 🛠 Set environment variables with `HurlSetVariable` command.
+- 📝 View and manage environment variables with `HurlManageVariable` command.
+- 📜 View the response of your last HTTP request with `HurlShowLastResponse` command.

 ## Usage